What is a Matrix Organization?

 Finally, there’s the overall expense of the matrix organizational structure.
 This goes beyond having multiple managers but also the added expense of keeping on resources that might not be used all the time.

 Not that some of these disadvantages can’t be overcome.
 They just require being cognizant of the stress points and working more cooperatively towards relieving them.

 What are the origins of the Matrix Organizational Structure?

-The matrix organizational structure came about as a business response to the rise of large-scale projects.
+The matrix structure came about as a business response to the rise of large-scale projects.
 They needed fast-track technology applications and required the ability to process great amounts of data in an efficient manner.
 Project organization was needed to respond quickly to interdisciplinary needs, without upsetting the functional organizational structures already in place.

 Matrix organizational structures were first developed in the aerospace industry in the U.S. as projects grew in complexity during the mid-century.
 Until that point, they had been using a single hierarchical organization, which was fine when there was only one very large project.

 However, with more and more projects having a variety of sizes and complexities, there was a need for expanding beyond one discipline.
 So, as time went on, the use of one discipline to structure a project become increasingly rare.
 But there remained a need for a single source of information and responsibility for each project.
-Therefore, instead of creating many autonomous projects, a matrix of projects was developed.
+Therefore, instead of creating many autonomous projects, a matrix management of projects was developed.

 Why use a Matrix Organization Structure?